Breathless Creator Kit and SRD

 HARM

-When a character faces a Consequence, the GM may inflict on them 1 to 3 Harm, depending on the severity of the threat.
+When a character faces a Consequence, they may suffer between 1 to 3 Harm, depending on the severity of the threat.
+Whenever a character reaches 5 Harm, they become Vulnerable.
+From that point on, failing a Check could mean being taken out or sudden death.

 CATCH YOUR BREATH

 When a character takes a second to Catch Their Breath, all their Skills reset to their initial ratings and their Grit is restored.
+Afterward, the GM introduces a new Consequence to the scene.
 This can happen even in moments of high tension.
-Afterward, the GM introduces a new Consequence to the whole group.
+If multiple characters Catch Their Breath at the same time, it is resolved as a single event.

 SAFE REST